All You Need To Know About Placements In VIT (Vellore Institute of Technology)

 Preparing For Core Developer Job Profile

 If you enjoy coding then this is the job profile you should focus on.
 Solving coding challenges on platforms like HackerEarth and HackerRank on regular basis should be more than enough.
 I must emphasize here that dynamic programming questions are more likely to be asked and you must be prepared for it.
 That's all for the screening round.
 For the interview, prepare Data Structures and Algorithms well.
 You must know most common data structures like queues, linked lists, binary trees and graphs.
 You should be able to code it's implementation and also know implementing algorithms relating to the data structure, for example, finding the shortest path between two nodes in a graph.
 Sorting algorithms are important as well.
-Some basic theoretical understanding of complexity of algorithm and big O notations will be helpful too.
+Some basic theoretical understanding of complexity of algorithm and Big O notations will be helpful too.
 If you can, practice writing code on paper for interviews.
 You can check out GeeksforGeeks for getting an idea about the interview questions.

 Preparing For Non Developer Job Profile

 Don't try too hard on getting a developer job if you don't enjoy coding, otherwise you're mostly going to get rejected during the interview (they'll sense it!) or may not be a good fit in the work environment and eventually hate your job.
 Caution that I say, if you don't enjoy coding, if you like coding and feel you're not up to the mark, you can always improvise.
-Keeping that aside, for non developer jobs, focus more on soft skills.
+With that being said, for non developer jobs, focus more on soft skills.
 Aptitude questions will be important for screening round.

 My Personal Experience